How Does Budget Reconciliation Work in Congress?

 What Legislation Has Been Enacted Under Reconciliation?

 The reconciliation process was used in the GOP’s unsuccessful attempt to repeal and replace Obamacare in 2017 but was successful later that year to pass Trump’s tax reform and tax cuts for the 2018 fiscal year, which began on Oct.
-1. Since reconciliation bills are tied to the fiscal year, the deadline for passage expires on Sept.
+1. Since reconciliation bills are tied to the fiscal year, the deadline for passage is Sept.
 30.

 Democrats used reconciliation in 2021 to pass the American Rescue Plan, which provided stimulus checks to Americans and increased the child tax credit in response to the COVID-19 pandemic.